sashastadler/crunge-notes/Notes/Adventure Log.md

 1-Akhet 28: Made it to the tower.
 Tower looks pretty much the same as before.
 There are tracks nearby near a trench made by the beast fought previously, so the group chooses to follow them quickly.
 Tracks end in the middle of the woods, where an old road begins.
 It's getting late, so the group camps there for the night.

 1-Akhet 29: Quentin cooks breakfast (sausage in a bun with mayo).
+The groups finds a frog-like demon creature guarding a large doorway in a mountian.
+After distracting it with rocks and a fake deer, the group goes through the doorway into the mountain.
+Inside, it is dark, but they see